aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/use-cli/working-with-move-contracts.md

 5. [Running Published Contracts](#5-running-published-contracts)
 6. [(Optional) Formally Verifying Move Scripts](#6-optional-formally-verifying-move-scripts)

-To see how to chain together Move contracts on-chain using the CLI, you can follow this [“CLI Arguments” tutorial](./move-tutorials/arguments-in-json-tutorial.md).
+To see how to chain together Move contracts on-chain using the CLI, you can follow this ["CLI Arguments" tutorial](./move-tutorials/arguments-in-json-tutorial.md).

 :::tip
 Throughout this document there are parts of commands you will have to modify to fit your situation.
 Those variables will be wrapped in triangle brackets `<like this>`.